obfuscatedgenerated/binary-arithmetic-trainer/README.md

 ## Usage

+**You need Python 3.6 or higher to run this program.**

-No dependencies needed, just run main.py in src:
+No external dependencies needed, just run main.py in src:

 ```bash
 python3 ./src/main.py